Your guide to SOM graduate programs

 Our School of Management Career Services Office is one of the most effective resources we offer to students, ensuring that the right connections are made before graduation.
 The office provides a wide array of services, including one-on-one career counseling, professional development workshops, mock interviews and career and alumni mentoring and networking events.

-With the exception of our Management Fast-Track MBA and Professional MBA (PMBA) program options, no previous business coursework is required for admission into our program.
+No previous business coursework is required for admission into most of our MBA program options.
 Well-developed English and computer skills, as well as a working knowledge of calculus, are beneficial.

-If you have questions about the admissions process or MBA academic advising, contact:
+If you have questions about the admissions process or MBA academic advising, contact firstname.lastname@example.org or call (607) 777-4696.
+You can also contact:

 For more information on Binghamton University admission requirements or to begin your application, visit the Graduate School website.